 For mature economies, innovation is the single most important driver of economic growth.
 It flourishes when societies create conditions in which investors, managers, and entrepreneurs are encouraged to take risks.
 Governments have a major role to play in creating a business environment that is supportive of innovation.
 Regulation of risk, an important focus of public policy for more than two centuries, affects three important aspects of the business environment for innovators and risk-takers: public attitudes to risk acceptance, science, and new technologies; market conditions, including regulatory-induced barriers to market access; and access to knowledge and ideas.

 Deputy Head of Public Governance and Territorial Development Directorate

-Granger Morgan Carnegie Mellon University, IRGC S&TC, USA
+Granger Morgan Carnegie Mellon University, USA and IRGC Scientific and Technical Council

 University and Lord Chair Professor of Engineering